willianvalerio/nginx-loadbalancer/README.md

 # nginx-loadbalancer
-A simple NNGINX as HTTP Load Balancer
+A simple NGINX as HTTP Load Balancer